lortega/lortega.github.io/README.md

 commitment to these anti-values has undoubtedly strengthened our team's unity and brought success to our projects.

-# 1. Everything is personal,
+# 1. Everything is personal
+The first anti-principle, "Everything is personal," fosters a toxic belief that work issues solely arise from personal conflicts, hindering effective communication and collaboration.
+Rejecting this, we can address real work challenges and promote a healthier, more productive workplace.

-# 2. Look for someone to blame
+# 2. Look for someone to
+Remember that when something goes wrong it's important to look for someone to blame.

-# 3. Speaking without knowing,
+# 3. Speaking without knowing
+It's important to talk about things even when you don't know nothing about the subject.

-# 4. Everything is literal.
+# 4. Everything is literal